 Braemar Lodge Bunkhouse

-Surrounded by the beauty of Deeside, Braemar Lodge Hotel and Bunkhouse is in a quiet setting only a two minute walk from the village itself.
-Braemar Lodge Hotel was formerly a Victorian shooting lodge and is set in extensive grounds two minutes from the centre of Braemar in the heart of Royal Deeside.
-The great value Bunkhouse provides comfortable accommodation for up to 12 people (expanding to 20 during 2017) within the hotel grounds, The bunkhouse is equipped with two
+Surrounded by the beauty and tranquillity of Deeside, Braemar Lodge Hotel and Bunkhouse are just a two minute walk from the village.
+Braemar Lodge Hotel, a former Victorian shooting lodge, is set in extensive grounds.
+The great value bunkhouse provides comfortable accommodation for up to 12 people within the hotel grounds.
+The bunkhouse is equipped with two shower rooms, one of which is suitable for wheelchairs.
+There’s a generous, fully equipped, self-catering kitchen, but you are welcome to sample the excellent hotel meals.
+All bed linen and towels are supplied.

 This map of the Cairngorms, Moray Coast and East Scotland show the locations of all the hostels, bunkhouses and bothies that are members of Independent Hostels UK.